|Nutrition Facts (per serving)|

 Dispose of Lye Properly

 Follow county and state hazardous waste regulations to dispose of the lye.
-This might include dilution of the solution with water, neutralization with an acid and subsequent dilution, or taking the waste to a disposal facility.
+This might include diluting the solution with water, neutralizing it with an acid and subsequently diluting or taking the waste to a disposal facility.